letsgetrusty/bootcamp/4. Projects/3. Microservices/Problem/README.md

 __Docker & CI/CD__

-In this stage we will "Dockerize" our app, add continuous integration via GitHub Actions, and also implement continuous deployment to Digital Ocean.
+In this stage we will "Dockerize" our app, add continuous integration via GitHub Actions, and also implement continuous deployment to DigitalOcean.

 ## Get Started!